chrgrbr/MultiRoundSecretSanta/README.md

 # 🎄 Multi-Round Secret Santa Draw 🎁

-A Python tool to organize multi-round Secret Santa draws with customizable constraints, exclusions, and email notifications.
+A Python tool to organize multi-round Secret Santa draws with customizable constraints, exclusions, and email notifications while preventing to drawing the same recipent twice in muliple gifting rounds.

 ---